linode/docs/docs/products/compute/shared-cpu/_index.md

 ## Additional Technical Specifications

-In addition to the resources allocated to each available plan (outlined above), Shared CPU Compute Instances have the follow specifications:
+In addition to the resources allocated to each available plan (outlined above), Shared CPU Compute Instances have the following specifications:

 - Shared vCPU cores
 - 100% SSD (Solid State Disk) storage